uditkarode/ucc/README.md

 # UCC

 ##### This was built for the students of schools/colleges that still use TurboC++ and teach it's archaic code samples, and ask its students to use the same.
-You no longer need to torture your eyes that ugly blue pixelated IDE anymore, and the codes youu write will be exactly same as TurboC!
+You no longer need to torture your eyes by using that ugly blue and old pixelated IDE anymore, and the codes you write will be exactly same as TurboC++!
 No 'using namespace std;' stuff required!

 *NOTE: This can compile and run both C and C++ codes and has FULL support for the graphics library.*
 *NOTE: a UCC workspace is a folder that contains all your working files and folders for UCC.
 Make sure you don't use the folder for anything else.*